kusakawazeusu/import-sort-style-module-scoped/README.md

 import bb from "bb";
 import cc from "cc";

+// Hook
+import … from "@hook";

+// Components
+import … from "@components";

+// Contexts
+import … from "@contexts";

-// Scoped modules
+// Utils
-import aa from "@myScope/aa";
+import … from "@utils";

+// Config
-import bb from "@myScope/bb";
+import ... from "@config";

+// Others
-import cc from "@yourScope/cc";
+import … from "@foo";

 // First-party modules sorted by "relative depth" and then by name import aaa from "../../aaa";